-One possibility is photochemical corneal stiffening by topical application of a novel photosensitizer referred to as WST11 followed by near infrared (NIR, 755nm) illumination .
-WST11, or palladium bacteriochlorin 130-(2-sulfoethyl) amide dipotassium salt, is a synthesized chemical derivative of a photosynthetic pigment that generates oxygen radicals (O2– and •OH) after illumination with non-hazardous NIR [4,5].
-One role of these photogenerated radicals is thought to be in promoting protein cross-linking and, therefore, their topical application on the cornea should result in stiffening for the treatment of keratoconus and related pathologies.
+One possibility is photochemical corneal stiffening by topical application of a novel photosensitizer referred to as WST11 followed by exposure to non-hazardous, near infrared (NIR, 755nm) light .
+WST11, or palladium bacteriochlorin 130-(2-sulfoethyl) amide dipotassium salt, is a synthesized chemical derivative of a photosynthetic pigment that generates oxygen radicals after illumination with NIR [6,7].
+One role of these photogenerated radicals is thought to be the promotion of protein cross-linking .

-Marcovich, A. L. et al. Stiffening of rabbit corneas by the bacteriochlorophyll derivative WST11 using near infrared light.
+- Marcovich A. et al. Stiffening of rabbit corneas by the bacteriochlorophyll derivative WST11 using near infrared light.
 Invest Ophthalmol Vis Sci.
 2012; 53: 6378-88.